xiangyw99/Deep-learning-supports-SIM-super-resolution/README.md

 # Deep-learning-supports-SIM-super-resolution
-This is the open source code for my graduation thesis: Deep Learning Supports SIM Super-resolution
+This is the open source code for my thesis: Deep Learning Supports SIM Super-resolution